joemarlo/yahtzee/README.md

 Great.
 We rolled a '1-6-6-6-2' and can mark down 21 points.
 But this doesn't tell us what decision we should make next.
 Is this a great roll and we should keep the 21 points?
 Or should we keep all three 6s and roll the remaining two dice?

 `calculate.die.to.keep()`: function takes a roll, withholds a certain amount of die then calculates the probabilities of the expected outcomes.
-Repeats for each combination of die to withhold
+Repeats for each combination of die to withhold.

 ```
 calculate.die.to.keep(seed.roll = sort(last.roll), verbose = TRUE)